-Next Sunday, Palm Sunday and the celebration of the Paschal Triduum on Holy Thursday, Good Friday and Easter – these “spiritual exercises,” if you will, are the central proclamation of the Christian faith: the death of Jesus on the cross and his being raised from the dead by one whom he called God and Father.
+Next Sunday is Palm Sunday, followed by the celebration of the Paschal Triduum on Holy Thursday, Good Friday, and Easter.
+These “spiritual exercises” are the central proclamation of the Christian faith: the death of Jesus on the cross and his being raised from the dead by one whom he called God and Father.

 Surrounding us in our chapel are the Stations of the Cross, these are fourteen images of the very moments in Jesus’s way to the cross.

 In the Middles Ages, Franciscan friars after coming home to Europe from their Jerusalem pilgrimage made popular this devotion by placing these sketches of the passion of Christ along roadsides, later in churches that permitted others to share in their spiritual journey with Christ.